 Central nervous system disorders that affect the brain stem (eg, stroke Overview of Stroke Strokes are a heterogeneous group of disorders involving sudden, focal interruption of cerebral blood flow that causes neurologic deficit.
 Strokes can be Ischemic (80%), typically resulting... read more , infection, tumor) can cause hypoventilation.
 Disorders that increase intracranial pressure usually cause hyperventilation initially, but hypoventilation may develop if the brain stem is compressed.

 Drugs that decrease respiratory effort include opioids and sedative-hypnotics (eg, barbiturates, alcohol; less commonly, benzodiazepines).
 Combinations of these drugs further increase the risk of respiratory depression (1 Etiology references Respiratory arrest and cardiac arrest are distinct, but inevitably if untreated, one leads to the other.
 (See also Respiratory Failure, Dyspnea, and Hypoxia.)
 Interruption of pulmonary gas exchange... read more ).
 Usually, an overdose (iatrogenic, intentional, or unintentional) is involved, although a lower dose may decrease effort in patients who are more sensitive to the effects of these drugs (eg, older patients, deconditioned patients, patients with chronic respiratory insufficiency or obstructive sleep apnea).
-The risk for opioid-induced respiratory depression (ORID) is most common in the immediate postoperative recovery period but persists throughout a hospital stay and beyond.
-OIRD can lead to catastrophic outcomes such as severe brain damage or death.
-(2 Etiology references Respiratory arrest and cardiac arrest are distinct, but inevitably if untreated, one leads to the other.
+Respiratory arrest due to illicit drug use especially use of opioids Opioid Toxicity and Withdrawal Opioids are euphoriants that cause sedation.
+Respiratory depression may occur with high doses and can be managed with antidotes (eg, naloxone) or endotracheal intubation and mechanical ventilation... read more , including heroin and fentanyl, is a common cause of out-of-hospital respiratory arrest.
+In hospitalized patients, the risk for opioid-induced respiratory depression (ORID) is most common in the immediate postoperative recovery period but persists throughout a hospital stay and may affect almost 50% of postoperative patients (2 Etiology references Respiratory arrest and cardiac arrest are distinct, but inevitably if untreated, one leads to the other.
 (See also Respiratory Failure, Dyspnea, and Hypoxia.)
-Interruption of pulmonary gas exchange... read more )
+Interruption of pulmonary gas exchange... read more ).
+OIRD can lead to catastrophic outcomes such as severe brain damage or death (3 Etiology references Respiratory arrest and cardiac arrest are distinct, but inevitably if untreated, one leads to the other.
+(See also Respiratory Failure, Dyspnea, and Hypoxia.)
+Interruption of pulmonary gas exchange... read more ).

-In December 2019, the US Food and Drug Administration (FDA) issued a warning that gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids and other drugs that depress the CNS, those who have underlying respiratory impairment such as patients with chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
-Alpha-1 antitrypsin deficiency and various occupational... read more (COPD), or older patients.
+Gabapentinoids (gabapentin, pregabalin) may cause serious breathing difficulties in patients using opioids or other drugs that depress the CNS (eg, sedatives Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more ), older patients, or patients who have underlying respiratory impairment such as patients with chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease (COPD) is airflow limitation caused by an inflammatory response to inhaled toxins, often cigarette smoke.
+Alpha-1 antitrypsin deficiency and various occupational... read more (COPD).

-CNS depression due to severe hypoglycemia or hypotension ultimately compromises respiratory effort.
+Metabolic disorders that cause CNS depression due to severe hypoglycemia or hypotension ultimately compromise respiratory effort.

 Weakness may be caused by